-Have you heard about our Postgraduate courses at BIMM Institute Brighton and London?
+Have you heard about our Postgraduate courses at BIMM Institute Brighton, Bristol, London, Dublin and Berlin?
 Subjects available are MA Learning & Teaching In Creative Industries (MA LTCI) and MA Popular Music Practice (MA PMP).

 ALL POSTGRADUATE COURSES